Have you ever wondered where the next crop of German youth talent will emerge from?

 Borussia Dortmund’s Felix Passlack was awarded the U17 gold award and currently finds himself on loan at Norwich City.

 U19 silver winner: Philipp Ochs (Hoffenheim)

 U17 gold winner: Gian-Luca Itter (Wolfsburg)

-2016’s winner of the U19 gold medal was Bayer Leverkusen midfielder Benjamin Henrichs, who has since established himself as a first-team regular at full back.
+2016’s winner of the U19 gold medal was then Bayer Leverkusen midfielder Benjamin Henrichs, who has since moved on to Monaco and can also operate at full-back.

-He made his senior international debut for Germany in November 2016 – during an 8-0 win over Malta – but is yet to receive another call-up from Joachim Low.
+He made his senior international debut for Germany in November 2016 – during an 8-0 win over Malta – and has picked up three caps so far.

-Hoffenheim’s highly-rated midfielder Philipp Ochs, who was tentatively linked with a move to Arsenal last summer, picked up the U19 silver medal, while the U17 gold medal was given to Wolfsburg left-back Gian-Luca Itter.
+Midfielder Philipp Ochs, now at AaB in Denmark, picked up the U19 silver medal, while the U17 gold medal was given to Wolfsburg left-back Gian-Luca Itter.

 U19 gold winner: Salih Ozcan (FC Koln)

 Salih Ozcan, 21, has won 39 caps for Germany at youth level.
 The central midfielder, who can fill in as a striker, is also of Turkish descent and remains eligible to play for the Turkey national team.
 He made 13 Bundesliga appearances in the Cologne first-team in 2016/17 including three starts, registering a 79% passing accuracy in the process.

 2017’s winner of the Silver award, Aymen Barkok, of Moroccan descent, played 23 times for Frankfurt’s first team in the German top flight during the 2016/17 season, scoring twice and assisting two more.
 He has made four appearances at youth level for Germany and is now on loan at Fortuna Dusseldorf.